golioth/golioth-zephyr-sdk/README.rst

 However, for making things simple, this repository can also serve as `west`_ manifest repo.

-Using Golioth Zephyr SDK as manifest repository
+Using Golioth SDK for Zephyr as manifest repository
 ----------------------------------------

 Execute this command to download this repository together with all dependencies: